microsec/regulations/hrsz--all--ssl--EN.md

 https://e-szigno.hu/en/pki-services/ca-certificates

+**RSA-based hierarchy dedicated to TLS - 2025**

+RSA-based dedicated hierarchy exclusively for issuing Website Authentication Certificates, in line with the new requirements of the Root Programs.
+The issued Certificates contain only "serverAuth" EKU.

+Each of the Certification Units in this hierarchy uses at least a 3072-bit RSA key-based Certificate.

+- "e-Szigno RSA TLS Root CA 2025" – Root certification unit issues subordinate Certificates for the Certification Units.
+    This Certification Unit has a self-signed, 4096-bit RSA key-based Certificate.
+    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009".
+- "e-Szigno RSA DV TLS CA 2025"
+    This Certification Unit issues only DV (Domain Validated) Website Authentication Certificates in the "e-Szigno RSA TLS Root CA 2025" hierarchy.
+- "e-Szigno RSA OV TLS CA 2025"
+    This Certification Unit issues only OV (Organization Validated) Website Authentication Certificates in the "e-Szigno RSA TLS Root CA 2025" hierarchy.

+In this hierarchy, all issued end-user Certificates use at least a 2048-bit RSA key.

-**ECC based hierarchy dedicated to TLS - 2024**
+**ECC-based hierarchy dedicated to TLS - 2024**

 ECC-based dedicated hierarchy exclusively for issuing Website Authentication Certificates, in line with the new requirements of the Root Programs.
+The issued Certificates contain only "serverAuth" EKU.

 Each of the Certification Units in this hierarchy uses at least a 256-bit ECC key-based Certificate.

 - "e-Szigno TLS Root CA 2024" – Root certification unit
     issues subordinate Certificates for the Certification Units.
     This Certification Unit has a self-signed, 384-bit ECC key-based Certificate.
-- "e-Szigno Qualified TLS CA 2023"
-    This Certification Unit issues only Qualified Website Authentication Certificates according to the [MWJSN] (OID:1.3.6.1.4.1.21528.2.1.1.170 Certificate Policy in the "e-Szigno TLS Root CA 2023" hierarchy.
-    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009" and "e-Szigno TLS Root CA 2024".
 - "e-Szigno Qualified TLS CA 2025"
     This Certification Unit issues only Qualified Website Authentication Certificates according to the [MWJSN] (OID:1.3.6.1.4.1.21528.2.1.1.170 Certificate Policy in the "e-Szigno TLS Root CA 2024" hierarchy.
     The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009".
-- "e-Szigno DV TLS CA 2023"
-    This Certification Unit issues only DV (Domain Validated) Website Authentication Certificates in the "e-Szigno TLS Root CA 2023" hierarchy.
-    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009" and "e-Szigno TLS Root CA 2024".
 - "e-Szigno DV TLS CA 2025"
     This Certification Unit issues only DV (Domain Validated) Website Authentication Certificates in the "e-Szigno TLS Root CA 2024" hierarchy.
     The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009".
-- "e-Szigno OV TLS CA 2023"
-    This Certification Unit issues only OV (Organization Validated) Website Authentication Certificates in the "e-Szigno TLS Root CA 2023" hierarchy.
-    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009" and "e-Szigno TLS Root CA 2024".
 - "e-Szigno OV TLS CA 2025"
     This Certification Unit issues only OV (Organization Validated) Website Authentication Certificates in the "e-Szigno TLS Root CA 2024" hierarchy.
     The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009".

-In this hierarchy, all issued end-user Certificates use at least a 2048-bit RSA key or at least a 256-bit ECC key.
+In this hierarchy, all issued end-user Certificates use at least a 256-bit ECC key.

-**ECC based hierarchy dedicated to TLS - 2023**
+**ECC-based hierarchy dedicated to TLS - 2023**

 ECC-based dedicated hierarchy exclusively for issuing Website Authentication Certificates, in line with the new requirements of the Root Programs.
+The issued Certificates contain only "serverAuth" EKU.

 Each of the Certification Units in this hierarchy uses at least a 256-bit ECC key-based Certificate.

+Currently, by default, this system issues ECC key-based Website Authentication Certificates containing only "serverAuth" EKU values.

 - "e-Szigno TLS Root CA 2023" – Root certification unit
     issues subordinate Certificates for the Certification Units.